Structural Diffing & Sync Engines › Fallback Chain Implementation

 fallback_tier_transitions_total |

-Counter of tier escalations per batch | > 5% of total throughput |
+Tier escalations per batch | > 5% of total throughput |

 circuit_breaker_state_changes |

-Gauge tracking open/closed/half-open transitions | Sustained open > 5 min |
+Open/closed/half-open transitions | Sustained open > 5 min |

 deferred_reconciliation_queue_depth |

-Number of Tier 3 payloads awaiting offline sync | > 10k items |
+Tier 3 payloads awaiting offline sync | > 10k items |

 tier_execution_latency_p99 |

-99th percentile execution time per tier | > SLA + 20% |
+99th-percentile execution time per tier | > SLA + 20% |